From Design to Disclosure: Applications

-\begin{proposition} For every achievable payoff profile $(u^*_S,u^*_R)$ and every $\e>0$, there is an equilibrium of the disclosure game that supports payoffs within $\e$ of $(u^*_S,u^*_R)$. \end{proposition} \Cref{Proposition-Insurance} speaks to the debate on whether insurance companies ought to be allowed to condition their contracts based on disclosures (e.g., genetic tests).
-If the insuree can share partial disclosures---statements like ``My test is one of these results''---then allowing disclosure could potentially lead to significant efficiency gains or even approximate the insuree-optimal information structure.
-Yet, the insuree could also be trapped in an equilibrium in which she has to fully disclose all evidence; then, she might be better off if disclosure were prohibited.
+\begin{proposition} For every achievable payoff profile $(u^*_S,u^*_R)$ and every $\e>0$, there is an equilibrium of the disclosure game that supports payoffs within $\e$ of $(u^*_S,u^*_R)$. \end{proposition} \Cref{Proposition-Insurance} speaks to the regulatory debate on the implications of allowing insurance companies to condition their contracts based on genetic tests.
+If the insuree can partially disclose her test results, then allowing disclosure could potentially lead to significant efficiency gains or even approximate the insuree-optimal information structure.
+However, the insuree could also be compelled to disclose all evidence, enabling the insurer to capture all efficiency gains.
 In light of this equilibrium multiplicity, our results emphasize the role that various parties---government agencies, intermediaries, and insurance companies themselves---can play in coordinating behavior towards the public interest.